December 31st

 Commentary:

 The metaphor of a pot is given very efficiently to depict the difference between the learned and the ignorant.
-A pot which is filled to the brim does not swish water around and make noise.
+A pot that is filled to the brim does not swish water around and make noise.
 Whereas if a pot is half full, it has enough room to swish around even the smallest amount of water since it has so much empty space!
 This creates a lot of noise.

 pada vigrahaH: